History of the Jews in Djerba: Geography

-The Jewish population of Djerba is divided between two stud farms: villages that remained exclusively Jewish until the 20th century.
+The Jewish population of Djerba is divided between two haras: villages that remained exclusively Jewish until the 20th century.
 Hara Sghira (small quarter), also called Dighet, not far from Ghriba, and Hara Kbira (large district), six kilometers to the north and now included in Houmt Souk, the largest city on the island.
 While the Jewish population of the Maghreb was generally concentrated in specific neighborhoods of predominantly Muslim cities, Djerba could be, according to Jacques Taïeb, "the only Jewish area in the Maghreb to have two entirely Jewish towns, a bit like the shtetls of Eastern Europe."

 According to an interpretation by Valensi and Udovitch, "the two villages are organically linked and at the same time structurally opposed."
 Sghira is traditionally associated with the Near East, due to legend that priests of the Temple founded it.
 For a long time, it was inhabited only by Kohanim.
 Kbira's residents say that their origins are based in migration from the West.
 In the 19th century, Djerban migrants populated cities around Tunisia, forming an archipelago radiating around Djerba.

-The community of Tatouine was founded by miragnts from Shira, while the communities of Ben Gardane, Medenine, and Zarzis were founded by Kbirans.
+The community of Tatouine was founded by migrants from Shira, while the communities of Ben Gardane, Medenine, and Zarzis were founded by Kbirans.
 The divergent filtration implies that until reforms during Tunisian independence, religious jurisdiction was done independently of the other stud farm village.